-Seahawks re-sign receiver Josh Gordon, though he still awaits reinstatement by NFL
+Seahawks re-sign receiver Josh Gordon, raising optimism he will be reinstated by NFL soon

 Richardson figures to fight for the team’s third receiving role along with Phillip Dorset II and David Moore behind the starting duo of Tyler Lockett and DK Metcalf with the likes of recent draftees John Ursua and Freddie Swain also vying for roster spots.

-He missed the last two regular season games and both playoff games.

-Once re-instated Gordon will join that competition.
+Once reinstated Gordon will join that competition.

 Gordon, who turned 29 in April, was a first team All-Pro pick in 2013 when he led the NFL with 1,646 receiving yards on 87 receptions.